IELTS Test Information

 Yes, you will be penalised because it is not possible to complete the task effectively in fewer words than the minimum requirement.
 However, you will not be penalised for writing more so you should aim to write just over the minimum for each task.

-Will I be given rough paper to make notes on?
+Will I be given extra paper to make notes on?

 No, so you should use the question paper to plan your answer before you start writing on your answer sheet.